The Ghost

 Are cleansed and purged away.

 Quote Analysis: The Ghost confirms its identity and introduces the theme of mortality and divine punishment.
-Its torment in Purgatory highlights the tragedy of being murdered suddenly, without the chance to confess one's earthly sins, fueling the urgency of its demand for justice.
+Its torment in Purgatory highlights the tragedy of being murdered suddenly, without the chance to confess one's earthly sins, fuelling the urgency of its demand for justice.

 Quote 2